Welcome to Whitman College

 Whitman College counts among her alumni a Nobel Prize winner in physics, a former United States Supreme Court justice, presidents of major corporations, leaders in law, government and the Foreign Service, and many prominent academic figures.
 The College’s alumni include thousands of active responsible citizens who are making outstanding contributions to their professions, to their families and to their communities.

-The College is situated in a pleasant residential neighborhood, just a couple of blocks from Walla Walla’s Main Street, which was recently named, by Sunset Magazine, the West’s best main street.
-Walla Walla is an attractive, friendly city of 30,000, located in the southeastern part of Washington State.
-It is known for its many art galleries, its symphony orchestra, its easy access to outdoor recreation and its 30 premium wineries.
+The College is situated in a pleasant residential neighborhood, just a couple of blocks from Walla Walla’s Main Street, which was named by Sunset Magazine as the West’s best main street.
+Walla Walla is known for its many fine restaurants, its symphony orchestra, its easy access to outdoor recreation and its growing reputation as a world-renowned wine producing region boasting over 100 wines.
+Walla Walla is an attractive and friendly city of just over 30,000 people, nestled in the foothills of Blue Mountains of Washington State.

 Whitman’s main campus encompasses about 60 acres.
 The clock tower on Memorial Building, constructed in 1899, is the campus’s most distinctive visual landmark.
 In recent years, the campus has been transformed by numerous construction and renovation projects, including Bratton Tennis Center, Penrose Library, the new Reid Campus Center, and a new Science Building.
 The campus also includes a 30-acre athletic complex several blocks from the main campus and a 26-acre wilderness campus in the nearby Blue Mountains.